privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 Often, APIs are not RESTful (i.e. always returns 200 OK even if it fails).
 For this you can use ``Special error handling`` input:

+Example:

+You got a error from your HTTP endpoint with the following response:

+   { "success": true, "message": "Oops, error!" }

+You can able to configure something like this:

 .. figure:: images/http_resolver_2.png
    :width: 500

+So, now the HTTP Resolver checks if the response contains your input and then throws and error if it's match.
+In this case, An rrror will be thrown due ``{ "success": true }`` is part of the response.

-.. note:: If HTTP response status is >= 400 the resolver will thrown an exception.
+.. note:: By the way, if HTTP response status is >= 400 the resolver will thrown an exception.

 .. _usercache: